lemieux-lab/pepid/README.md

 Secondly, pepid expand upons both the xcorr and hyperscore functions in various ways.
 Among others, pepid implements 3 ppm-based variants of the bin resolution in xcorr, which we find increase identification rates.
 Pepid also optionally assumes a different hyperscore model where the sum of intensity is assumed to come equivalently from each of the top N (for a user-definable N) peak matches, rather than the default x!tandem assumption of collective provenance.

 On the other hand, pepid does not implement the E-score from Comet.
 Likewise, pepid does not implement the linear fit-based threshold component of X!Tandem (the function `expect_protein` that interacts with the parameter `refine, maximum valid expectation value`).
 This is because E-score and `expect_protein` defeat TDA-FDR assumptions by modifying the score distribution based on other values than the curent peptide and spectrum.
+Pepid intends to be correct first (and will be updated for this purpose over time), so experimenters do not need to worry about the validity of their analysis except in light of their own modifications.

 ## Standard Tooling